Becoming a Birth Mom

 The Children I Parent

-I became the mother to my own children starting almost nine years ago, and I’m currently expecting my fourth child November 2016.
+I became the mother to my own children starting almost nine years ago, and I’m currently expecting my fourth child in November 2016.
 Notice that little gap in baby-birthing?
 Well, despite being married within a couple of years of placing my firstborn for adoption, there was some underlying guilt and anxiety around having more children after “giving away” my first baby, as so many people refer to it.
 How could I balance it?